ccsunlight/county-committee-app/README.md

 > App for ccsunlight.org

+## Changelog

+- feat: parser for district part mappings

 ## To do

-- todo: CSV file not found when uploaded to part map service
-- feat: parser for district part mappings
+- feat: User can see what part their ED is.
+- bug: Part mapping can be applied if already approved
 - fix: importer not returning CSV validation result message in admin
 - data: Add part to cc lists
 - refactor: to postgres